The expression "to tie the knot" means "to get married". There are several places where tied knots have been connected to marriage and love.

 This article was posted on Monday, June 9th, 2014 at 5:17 pm and is filed under Countries & Cultures, Customs and Traditions, Denmark, England, France, Hinduism, Holidays Around the World, India, Philippines, Roman Culture, Scotland, Symbolism of Knots, Symbols, Symbols of Love and Marriage, Tie the Knot, United Kingdom, USA, Weddings, Weddings.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.

-One Response to “Symbolism Behind the Phrase "To Tie the Knot"”
+2 Responses to “Symbolism Behind the Phrase "To Tie the Knot"”

 Leave a Reply